ProteinsWebTeam/interpro-docs/docs/searchways.rst

 On the search results page, some general information on the submitted sequence is provided, followed by the predicted InterPro protein family membership when available ([1] in the figure above).
+The search can be saved by clicking on the **Save in Browser** button.
+The status will be changed to "**Imported file**".
+This means that the results will be available behind the usual seven days limit on the browser and machine the save has been done, and will only be deleted if the user deletes the job by clicking on the bin icon.

 The sequence submitted is shown in its full length at the top of the protein sequence viewer (grey bar) [2].
 The purple/grey bar below indicates the predicted hydrophobicity of the sequence residues [3].